Viscount Strathallan

 The title of Lord Maderty was created in 1609 for James Drummond, a younger son of the 2nd Lord Drummond of Cargill.
 The titles of Viscount Strathallan and Lord Drummond of Cromlix were created in 1686 for William Drummond, a younger son of the 2nd Lord Madderty.
 Both creations were in the Peerage of Scotland, and are now held by the Earl of Perth.

+The ancestral seat of the Viscounts Strathallan was Strathallan Castle in Perthshire.

+The 10th Viscount Strathallan had made the estate's Dower house Machany House his primary residence by the time he died in 1893.
+During the early 1900s Strathallan Castle had been leased to Graeme Whitelaw M.P..
+Following Whitelaw's departure from the district, in 1910 William Drummond, 11th Viscount Strathallan (who had also succeeded a distant cousin as Earl of Perth in 1902) sold the ancestral Strathmore Estates at Strathallan, Tullibardine, and Machany, which comprised 7,322 acres to industrialist Sir James Roberts, 1st Baronet.